Double Bogey and Blow-Up Holes

 Also known as: blow-up hole, disaster hole

 A double bogey is a specific, defined score: exactly two strokes over par on a given hole.
-"Blow-up hole" is a more casual, less precise term golfers use for any hole that goes significantly worse than their normal pattern — often triple bogey or higher — typically caused by a compounding sequence of small errors (a penalty stroke, followed by a rushed recovery attempt, followed by another mistake) rather than one single mistake alone.
+"Blow-up hole" is a more casual, less precise term golfers use for any hole that goes by a lot worse than their normal pattern.
+This means often triple bogey or higher.
+This means typically caused by a compounding sequence of small errors (a penalty stroke, followed by a rushed recovery attempt, followed by another mistake) rather than one single mistake alone.

-Blow-up holes are the single biggest reason many beginners and intermediate golfers score noticeably worse than their swing quality alone would suggest, because one bad hole with a string of compounding mistakes can add several strokes at once — far more damage to a round's total than the difference between an ordinary bogey and an ordinary par on a ordinary hole.
+Blow-up holes are the single biggest reason many beginners and intermediate golfers score noticeably worse than their swing quality alone would suggest.
+This is.
+This is because one bad hole with a string of compounding mistakes can add several strokes at once.
+This means far more damage to a round's total than the difference between an ordinary bogey and an ordinary par on a ordinary hole.

-The most effective way to limit blow-up holes is a simple, pre-committed rule: after a shot goes wrong (into a hazard, out of bounds, a lost ball), take the safe, simple option for the recovery shot rather than attempting an ambitious one to salvage the hole.
-Accepting a double or triple bogey and moving to the next tee protects the round far better than compounding one mistake with several more while chasing a lost cause.
+The most effective way to limit blow-up holes is a simple, pre-committed rule.
+This means after a shot goes wrong (into a hazard, out of bounds, a lost ball), take the safe, simple option for the recovery shot rather than attempting an ambitious one to salvage the hole.
+Accepting a double or triple bogey and moving to the next tee protects the round far better than compounding one mistake with several more.
+At the same time, chasing a lost cause.

 Example